unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.13 <a name="Element_layer" href="#Element_layer">Element: layer</a>

 A `layer` element describes the configuration of keys on a particular layer of a keyboard.
-It contains `row` elements to describe which keys exist in each `row` and also `switch` elements that describe how keys in the layer switch the layer to another.
-In addition, for platforms that require a mapping from a key to a virtual key (for example Windows or Mac) there is also a `vkeys` element to describe the mapping.
+It contains one or more `row` elements to describe which keys exist in each `row` and optionally one or more `switch` elements that describe how keys in the layer switch the layer to another.
+In addition, for platforms that require a mapping from a key to a virtual key (for example Windows or Mac) there is also an optional `vkeys` element to describe the mapping.

 **Syntax**